Satellite navigation device: Risks

-Satnav may suggest an impossible route because it fails to take all conditions into account.
+Satellite navigation devices may suggest an impossible route because it fails to take all conditions into account.

 GPS maps and directions are occasionally imprecise.
 Some people have gotten lost by asking for the shortest route.
-Brad Preston, Oregon claims that people are routed into his driveway five to eight times a week because their Satnav shows a street through his property.
+A resident of the US state of Oregon claimed in 2010 that people were routed into his private driveway five to eight times a week because their satnavs showed a street through his property.
 Other hazards involve an alley being listed as a street, a lane being identified as a road, or rail tracks as a road.

 Privacy concerns

-User privacy may be compromised if Satnav equipped handheld devices such as mobile phones upload user geo-location data through associated software installed on the device.
+User privacy may be compromised if satellite navigation equipped handheld devices such as mobile phones upload user geo-location data through associated software installed on the device.
 User geo-location is currently the basis for navigational apps such as Google Maps, location-based advertising, which can promote nearby shops and may allow an advertising agency to track user movements and habits for future use.
 Regulatory bodies differ between countries regarding the treatment of geo-location data as privileged or not.
 Privileged data cannot be stored, or otherwise used, without the user's consent.

 Vehicle tracking systems allow employers to track their employees' location raising questions regarding violation of employee privacy.
 There are cases where employers continued to collect geo-location data when an employee was off duty in private time.

 Rental car services may use the same technique to geo-fence their customers to the areas they have paid for, charging additional fees for violations.
-In 2010, New York Civil Liberties Union filed a case against the Labor Department for firing Michael Cunningham after tracking his daily activity and locations using a Satnav device attached to his car.
+In 2010, New York Civil Liberties Union filed a case against the Labor Department for firing Michael Cunningham after tracking his daily activity and locations using a satnav device attached to his car.
 Private investigators use planted GPS devices to provide information to their clients on a target's movements.